rikosintie/Discovery/docs/appendix-daily-switch-backup.md

 # "x.txt-321" - the trailing "-NNN" gets moved to just before the
 # extension: "x-321.txt").
 #
-# Run this from an elevated (Administrator) PowerShell.
-HttpListener
+# On Windows, run this from an elevated (Administrator) PowerShell.
-# refuses to bind a wildcard prefix like "http://+:8080/" from a normal
+# HttpListener refuses to bind a wildcard prefix like "http://+:8080/"
-# session ("Access is denied"), regardless of the port number - that's a
+# from a normal session ("Access is denied"), regardless of the port
-# Windows http.sys URL-ACL restriction, unrelated to port 8080 itself
+# number - that's a Windows http.sys URL-ACL restriction, unrelated to
-# being non-privileged.
+# port 8080 itself being non-privileged.
+On Linux/macOS this restriction
+# doesn't apply - no elevation is needed to bind ports above 1024.

 # $PSScriptRoot (this script's own folder), not $PWD (wherever the shell
 # happened to be) - keeps backups landing in a predictable place if this